 Meanwhile, writer Elliot S!
-Maggin and penciller Curt Swan were crafting this tale of an alternate universe where Superman was real, and so was Julie, though his life had taken a very different course.
+Maggin, cover artists penciller Ross Andru (probably) and inker Dick Giordano, and Curt Swan, who pencilled the interior story, were crafting this tale of an alternate universe where Superman was real, and so was Julie, though his life had taken a very different course.
 When the story was lettered by John Costanza and inked by Murphy Anderson, it came to me.
 I was the Assistant Production Manager at DC then, still doing lots of hands-on stuff.
 I took the pages home to do all the needed production work on the issue: corrections, art touch-ups, pasting in logos and so on.
 I didn’t dare work on it in the office.
 Julie was a very involved editor, and he might have popped by the production room to check on his books at any time.
-I’m not sure who penciled the cover, it was certainly inked by Dick Giordano, who might have also penciled it.
-When it was ready, I took that home too, doing the cover lettering (top line above the logo, word balloon and UPC box lettering for the direct sale edition), pasted on the trade dress (logo, price box, DC bullet) and everything was photostatted or xeroxed for the colorists, probably Tatjana Wood on the cover and Gene D’Angelo on the interior pages.
+When the cover was ready, I took that home too, doing the cover lettering (top line above the logo, word balloon and UPC box lettering for the direct sale edition), pasted on the trade dress (logo, price box, DC bullet) and everything was photostatted or xeroxed for the colorists, Anthony Tollin on the cover and Gene D’Angelo on the interior pages.
 Finally everyone approved the finished work, and it went off to the printer with Julie none the wiser, though there were some close calls I think.

 As Julie remembers in his book “Man of Two Worlds,”: